What is hereditary diffuse gastric cancer?

-- A person diagnosed with diffuse gastric cancer before age 45
+A person diagnosed with diffuse gastric cancer before age 40

 What are the estimated cancer risks associated with HDGC?

-What are the screening options for HDGC?
+What are the options for reducing cancer risks associated with HDGC?

-- Monthly breast self-examinations
+Monthly breast self-examinations

 Learn more about what to expect when having common tests, procedures, and scans.

-Questions to ask the doctor
+Questions to ask the health care team

-If you are concerned about your risk of cancer, talk with your doctor.
-Consider asking the following questions of your doctor:
+If you are concerned about your risk of cancer, talk with your health care team.
+Consider asking your health care team the following questions:

-- What is my risk of developing stomach cancer?
+What is my risk of developing stomach cancer?

-- What is my risk of developing other types of cancer?
+What is my risk of developing other types of cancer?

-- What can I do to reduce my risk of cancer?
+What can I do to reduce my risk of cancer?

-- What are my options for cancer screening?
+What are my options for cancer screening and cancer prevention?

 If you are concerned about your family history and think you or other family members may have HDGC, consider asking the following questions:

-- Does my family history increase my risk of stomach cancer?
+Does my family history increase my risk of stomach cancer?

-- Should I consider genetic testing?
+Should I consider genetic testing?

-To find a genetic counselor in your area, ask your doctor or visit these websites:
+To find a genetic counselor in your area, ask your doctor or visit this website: